kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(1\) Be subjected to a calibration test at sea-level conditions.
 Any change in power or thrust characteristics must be within approved limits.

-\(2\) Be visually inspected in accordance with the on-wing inspection recommendations and limits contained in the Instructions for Continued Airworthiness submitted in compliance with §33.4.
+\(2\) Be visually inspected in accordance with the on-wing inspection recommendations and limits contained in the Instructions for Continued Airworthiness submitted in compliance with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.4   Instructions for Continued Airworthiness.|§33.4]].

 \(3\) Be completely disassembled and inspected—

-\(i\) In accordance with the applicable inspection recommendations and limits contained in the Instructions for Continued Airworthiness submitted in compliance with §33.4;
+\(i\) In accordance with the applicable inspection recommendations and limits contained in the Instructions for Continued Airworthiness submitted in compliance with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.4   Instructions for Continued Airworthiness.|§33.4]];

 \(ii\) With consideration of the causes of IFSD, loss of thrust control, or other power loss identified by paragraph (b) of this section; and